rogerleecormier/rogerleecormier.github.io/docs/portfolio.md

-# Portfolio Home
+# Portfolio Overview

-Welcome.
-I’m a Technical Program Manager with 15+ years of experience transforming legacy operations into scalable, data-driven, cloud-enabled ecosystems.
+Welcome to my portfolio.
+I’m a Technical Project Manager with 15+ years of experience transforming legacy operations into scalable, data-driven, cloud-enabled ecosystems.
 This portfolio showcases real-world artifacts, systems thinking, and delivery results across a spectrum of roles in education, fintech, and retail.

 I specialize in bridging the gap between business objectives and technical execution—with a proven track record in: